holistic-web/portfolio-fabricator/.project/roadmap.md

 - store messages sent to user in a database and provide inbox and notification functionality

+- toasts should be abstracted behind a toastservice

 ## Cloud Functions
 - for setUpNewAccount we should keep the default values for portfolio and website objects in their own files